Oregon Vital Records will change the sex of a registrant (person named on an Oregon birth record) if the proper

 Once you have an original certified copy of the court order of change of sex, submit the following in person (our office location) or by mail:

 - Original certified copy of the court order showing the original seal and signature of the court clerk.
 (Our office will keep this document in a sealed file.)

 - If the court order changes the legal name as well as the sex of a person named on an Oregon birth certificate, send a signed statement (fillable PDF) from the person named on the record if that person is 18 or older, or from the parent requesting that the birth record name be changed.
 Use the signed statement to clarify whether there are two first, middle, or last names if the court order does not specify this information about the new name.
 If the birth record is for a child under the age of 18, then a parent named on the birth record, the legal guardian, or the parent who has sole legal custody of the child may sign the request to change the birth certificate name.

 This signed request statement is not required when only submitting a change of sex by court order.

-- A completed vital records order form (fillable PDF).
+- A completed birth record order form (fillable PDF).
 The order form will provide the mailing address and information on how to pay the fee.

 If you are ordering a full image/long form certificate for a birth occurring prior to 2008, please use this Full image birth record order form (fillable PDF).